-H istory enthusiast Joel Patton always had a passionate interest in the ancestral migration of Ulster-Scots (referred to as Scots-Irish in the US) to Virginia and the colonies during the 18th Century and subsequently visited the state several times on vacation with his sons, Jonathan and Andrew.
-It was on their travels in the summer of 2001 when they visited Colonial Williamsburg that they decided was the place they would set up their New World “Homestead.”
+History enthusiast Joel Patton always had a passionate interest in the ancestral migration of Ulster-Scots to the Virginia colony during the 18th Century.
+He subsequently visited the state several times on vacation with his sons, Jonathan and Andrew.
+It was on their travels in the summer of 2001 when they visited Colonial Williamsburg — and they decided that here was the place they would set up their New World “Homestead.”

-On January 1st, 2006 they opened the Ulster American Homestead Garden Center on a 5 acre site they purchased on Rochambeau Drive, west of Williamsburg.
+On January 1st, 2006 the Patton family opened the Ulster American Homestead Garden Center on a five acre site they purchased on Rochambeau Drive just west of Williamsburg.
 It was not long before the garden enthusiasts of the Historic Triangle began to make the new garden center a regular place to visit for all their gardening needs.

 The Patton Family of Ulster American Homestead Garden Center, Williamsburg, Va.

-F amily friendliness is a trademark of the garden center, and this family whose historical background is firmly rooted in the Ulster-American connection encapsulates this feeling with the description of their garden center as a place “Where Traditional Roots Grow!”
-Customers speak of a shopping experience reminiscent of a by-gone age and leave the Ulster American Homestead Garden Center with fond memories of the unique Ulster accent and charm enlightening their day and vowing to return!
+The family’s friendliness is their trademark at Homestead Garden Center.
+This family, whose historical background is firmly rooted in the Ulster-American connection, encapsulates this feeling with the description of their garden center as a place “Where Traditional Roots Grow!”
+Customers speak of a shopping experience reminiscent of a by-gone age.
+Carried home with their beautiful flowers, trees, shrubs and garden vegetables are fond memories of the helpful Homestead Garden Center staff with their unique Ulster accent and charm.

 Joel Patton of Ulster American Homestead Garden Center